dmilashinovic/dfemtoolz/case2-static-pressure_program/readme.txt

 	(this was done, and .cfg files are configured in input/ directory)

 	4
 	Call the dfemtoolz_openR module to prescribe the given BCs to the model.

 5
 end for

 In output/ directory user can find the results.
 Output files can be different if user modify settings in .cfg files.

-Final results are in final-output.zip package as well.
+Final results are zipped in output/

+Thank you for your interest
+dmilashinovic ..::at::.. gmail.com